 |A female lion is on the lookout for the next meal.|

 This afternoon, we’re beginning the process of researching for future travel plans.
 We have several holes to fill in our itinerary, but over these past 9 months, we’ve been preoccupied with “living in the moment” in this magical place.
 It’s time to get back to it!

 Tonight, we’re heading to Ngwenya with new friends Rita and Gerhard for the Thursday night buffet and back to Jabula with them on Saturday night.

 Unfortunately, they’ll be gone for a few weeks and won’t be able to join us for the Thanksgiving meal.
-After living in the US for the past 30 years this surely was a tradition in their home as well.
+After living in the US for the past 30 years, this surely was a tradition in their home.

 Have a special day filled with wonderful surprises.

 Photo from one year ago today, November 8, 2017: